nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **UC09: Remove a contact from an event**

 **MSS**
-1. User specifies the event they want to modify.
-2. User specifies the contact they wish to remove from the event.
+1. User specifies the event they want to modify and the contact they wish to remove from the event.
-3. PlanPal removes the contact from the event and displays a success message.
+2. PlanPal removes the contact from the event and displays a success message.

    Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 The specified contact is not part of the event.
-    * 2a1.
+    * 1a1.
 PlanPal displays an error message indicating the contact was not found in the event.

       Use case ends.

-* 2b.
+* 1b.
 The event does not exist.
-  * 2b1.
+  * 1b1.
 PlanPal displays an error message indicating the event is invalid.

 **UC10: Clear all events**